thanhdt-vietmap/vietmap-compose/docs/docs/layers.md

 ## Sources and layers

-As covered in [Styling the map](styling.md), the data displayed on the map is defined by the style, which is provided as a URL to a JSON object.
+As covered in [Styling the map](styling.md), the data displayed on the map is defined by the style, which is provided as a URI to a JSON object.
 However, this library provides a way to add additional data to the map at runtime.

 A map style primarily consists of sources and layers.
 Sources contain the data